-During the 2017-2018 fiscal year, three Pipeline Publication newsletters were created in order to keep interested parties updated on midstream activities in the region.
-All three newsletters can be found in Appendix A. In addition to the newsletters, the Pipeline Authority used monthly reports, website content, press conferences, and presentations to share updates on production and transportation dynamics in the Williston Basin (additional details below).
+During the 2018-2019 fiscal year, one Pipeline Publication newsletter was published in order to keep interested parties updated on midstream activities in the region.
+In order to provide more complete and timely information, the Pipeline Authority will be moving away from printed newsletters and shift focus to expanding digital content on the Pipeline Authority website.
+All past newsletters can be found on the Pipeline Authority website.
+In addition to the past newsletters, the Pipeline Authority used monthly reports, website content, press conferences, and presentations to share updates on production and transportation dynamics in the Williston Basin (additional details below).